Rares8921/Personal-Projects/README.md

 In these projects, I applied various advanced programming and software engineering principles, such as:

 - **Object-Oriented Programming (OOP)**: Used extensively in projects like **Ethereal Eclipse** and the **Chess game**, encapsulating game logic into reusable components.
-- **Design Patterns**: Applied patterns such as Factory, Singleton, and Observer to optimize game structure and ensure maintainability.
 - **Modular Design**: Decomposing functionality into independent, reusable modules.
 - **MVC Architecture**: Utilized in larger projects to separate the user interface from the game logic and data management.
 - **Memory Management**: Extensive use of manual memory management in C++ to handle object lifecycles and optimize performance.